magronp/bsrnn/README.md

 |  our implementation  |   9.2  |   6.5  |   8.6  |   5.4  |   7.4  |
 |  optimized           |   9.7  |   7.4  |   9.6  |   5.8  |   8.1  |

 **cSDR**: The chunk SDR was used as metric in the [SiSEC 2018](https://sisec.inria.fr/2018-professionally-produced-music-recordings/) challenge.
-This SDR allows for a global distortion filter, and it is computed by taking the median over 1s-long chunks, and median over tracks.
+It is computed by taking the median over 1s-long chunks, and median over tracks.
 In practice, computation is performed using the [museval](https://github.com/sigsep/sigsep-mus-eval) tooblox.

 |                      | vocals |  bass  |  drums |  other | average|
 |----------------------|--------|--------|--------|--------|--------|